PyLabRobot/pylabrobot/README.md

 Developed for Hamilton STAR and STARlet on Windows XP and Windows 7.
 VANTAGE series supported with plugin.
 Other robot models and operating systems not supported yet.

+_Contact: contactpyhamilton@gmail.com_ for questions, ideas, or help with installation.

 ## Example usage
 ```python
 from pyhamilton import HamiltonInterface, INITIALIZE